Like the First Time: Critical reception

 "Like the First Time" received mainly positive reviews.
 In 2010, Park Chan-ki of Helco Media praised T-ara's shift to a mature, sexy concept as a strong step toward maturity, highlighting the one-shoulder mini dresses, tube tops, and thigh-high boots which exuded confidence, while the retro glam waves in their hair completed the bold look.
 The reporter also noted T-ara's choice of subtle, mini-sized jewelry, setting them apart from other girl groups like 4Minute and 2NE1, with their understated, clean approach that showcased their natural charm.
 Director Lee Kot-nim of Jun Oh Hair also noted, “While the glam look is central, the makeup emphasizes femininity with soft cat-eye accents and a pink lip color, balancing the bold outfits and showing both elegance and sexiness.”

 In September 2013, an editor for Bugs!, selected the song as one of the best songs from 2010.
 In 2017, Jacques Peterson of SBS PopAsia "Like the First Time" as among the group's best singles.
 Members Qri, Hyomin, and Eun-jung have named the song as their all-time favorite track.
 In 2024, NME ranked side-track the song at number four on its list of T-ara's best songs to date describing it as an understated cut from their debut album.
+Tidal has also placed the song among the best K-pop songs from the 2000s.